haiquangtran/Exam-Notes/MicrosoftCertificationNotes/Azure-Administrator-Associate-Notes.md

     - **Inbound NAT Rules**
       - You can connect to private VMs using a load balancer inbound NAT rule
         - Create inbound NAT rule for RDP of the VM
         - Can now RDP into the load balancer IP address and it will let you RDP into the VM.
+    - **Standard Load Balancer**
+      - **Very important, when creating the VM you must use Standard tier for the public IP address if you want to associate with Standard Load balancer!**